 As you wait on him, (a great psychological marketing and branding tactic) you’re seated in cushy black leather.

-You’re reading about all the successful individuals in these glossy magazines and visualizing and achieving whatever you want.
+You’re reading about all the successful individuals in these glossy magazines and visualizing and achieving whatever you want (covered in-depth in the secrets to building wealth article).

 After you’re personally chosen, you’re led to a spotless sink and into another comfy chair to put your head back for a custom shampoo.
 Your choice of peppermint, citrus, mint shampoos, etc. are all available for your preliminary wash.